onap/vnfrqts-requirements/docs/Chapter7.rst

 over HTTP(s).

-The port number, url, and other authentication information is provided by the VNF vendor.
+The port number, url, and other authentication information is provided by the VNF provider.

 **REST APIs**

 * R-31809 The VNF **MUST** support the HealthCheck RPC.
-The HealthCheck RPC executes a vendor-defined VNF Healthcheck over the scope of the entire VNF (e.g., if there are multiple VNFCs, then run a health check, as appropriate, for all VNFCs).
+The HealthCheck RPC executes a VNF Provider-defined VNF Healthcheck over the scope of the entire VNF (e.g., if there are multiple VNFCs, then run a health check, as appropriate, for all VNFCs).
 It returns a 200 OK if the test completes.
 A JSON object is returned indicating state (healthy, unhealthy), scope identifier, time-stamp and one or more blocks containing info and fault information.
 If the VNF is unable to run the HealthCheck, return a standard http error code and message.

 Examples: